 Were we ready to take them on?
 Perhaps we weren’t.
-But perhaps in accepting what’s happened, we can holster our online weaponry, get down to the sport, and save investigations for after the event
+But perhaps in accepting what’s happened, we can holster our online weaponry, get down to the sport, and save investigations for after the SEA Games

 You’ll end up with sawdust in your champagne flute.